pnp/PnP-Tools/Solutions/Tenant Information Portal/readme.md

 # Tenant Information Portal

 ### Summary
-This solution is used to display information regarding your Azure Active Directory Tenant specifically related to Service Principals that are only surfaced via PowerShell.
-By default, when you register an add-in with appregnew/appinv, these service principals are not displayed in the Azure Portal and the default expiration is 1 year.
-This solution will also assist you with identifying apps (add-ins) that are expired or that may be expiring soon.
+This solution is used to display information regarding your Azure Active Directory Tenant specifically related to Service Principals that are only surfaced via PowerShell and Azure Applications in a single consolidated view.
+When you register an add-in with appregnew/appinv, these service principals are not displayed in the Azure Portal and the default expiration is 1 year.
+This solution will also assist you with identifying when the service principals and applications that are expired or may be expiring soon.

 This application was built using AngularJS/MVC that is invoking a web API that is secured using Azure AD to query the Graph API.
 The application uses the Active Directory Authentication Library (ADAL) to obtain a JWT access token through the OAuth 2.0 protocol.
 The access token is sent to the ASP.NET 5 Web API, which authenticates the user using the OWIN OAuth Bearer Authentication middleware.